What is Bitcoin Mining?

 Proof of Work (PoW)

-While many will use the energy consumption as a knock against Bitcoin, it is important to note that many financial-related activities consume significantly more energy than Bitcoin mining, including gold mining and fiat currency production.
+While many will use the energy consumption as a knock against Bitcoin, it is important to note that many financial-related activities consume significantly more energy than Bitcoin mining, including gold mining and cash production.

 To solve the cryptographic puzzles and find valid blocks, miners must uncover the right string of pseudorandom numbers, called a hash, which must match conditions set out by the protocol.
 Essentially, it is a lottery system where miners' odds of finding new blocks increase depending on how much energy they expend.